 It’s likely someone with a long-term mental illness will be on regular medication.
 This might have side effects, which means they might find it hard and not want to take it.

 However, medication is often an important part of managing the illness, and your friend might need your support to stick at it.

 If your friend stops using or changes the amount of medication they use without getting the OK from their psychiatrist or doctor, encourage them to make an appointment quickly.

 Similarly, if they are experiencing side effects that weren’t expected they should also contact their psychiatrist or doctor.

 Ensure that you have phone numbers

-Having the phone numbers of people like their psychologist, doctor or psychiatrist is often important in helping your friend through a crisis.
-It means that you can contact someone who knows your friend should they be in a situation where they are unsafe and need some help.
+Having the phone numbers of people like their psychologist, doctor or psychiatrist is useful for you to help a friend through a crisis.
+This means you can contact someone who knows your friend should they be in a situation where they are unsafe and need some help.

 When to get help for your friend

 For those who have a mental health difficulty, there may be periods of time when things are not manageable.